thephpleague/booboo/README.md

 ### Formatters are very important!

 When you're developing, you want to view errors in the browser.
 In order to do this, you must provide a formatter.
-Without a formatter, the system won't intelligently know how to display the errors. **If you do not set a formatter, errors won't be formatted at all!**
+Without a formatter, the system won't intelligently know how to display the errors.
+As a result, the Runner will throw an exception and won't register the error handlers.

 The library ships with four formatters for your convenience:

 * HtmlFormatter - Formats errors just like PHP's error formatting.
 * JsonFormatter - Perfect for displaying errors to an API.
 * CommandLineFormatter - Working with the command line?
 This will produce pretty command-line errors.
 * NullFormatter - This formatter simply silences all errors.
+You can pass this when display_errors = Off.

 Adding a formatter is easy: